 Highlights: Friendly, Obedient, Intelligent.

-The Miniature Schnauzer is the smallest version of the famed Standard Schnauzer.
+The Miniature Schnauzer is the smallest variation of the famed Standard Schnauzer.
 This German dog breed came into existence by breeding the Schnauzer with a combination of the Affenpinscher, Miniature Pinscher and Toy Poodle.

 Like many other small dogs, they were developed to be premier rat-catchers.
 They’re alert, obedient, friendly and intelligent – everything you’ll want in a hypoallergenic small dog.